RollingGecko/VescUartControl/Readme.md

 ##Requirements to use this library on bldc FW

-The needed canges where already merged by Vedder to the FW. :)
+The needed changes where already merged by Vedder to the FW. :)

 In bldc-tool please activate UART and if needed the nunchuk application.